pivotal/docs-tas-adapter/logging-and-metrics.md

 ## <a id="metrics"></a>Query performance metrics

-All of the controller-managers deployed by the Application Service Adapter provide [standard Prometheus performance metrics](https://book.kubebuilder.io/reference/metrics-reference.html) generated by the Kubernetes controller-runtime library.
+All of the controller-managers deployed by Application Service Adapter provide [standard Prometheus performance metrics](https://book.kubebuilder.io/reference/metrics-reference.html) generated by the Kubernetes controller-runtime library.